 The following are examples of the circumstances which would not usually meet the definition of mitigating circumstances.
 This list is not exhaustive.

-- transport issues - holiday/family events
+- transport issues •

+- holiday/family events •

-- misreading the assessment timetable - employment
+- misreading the assessment timetable •

+- employment •

+- disruptions to exam preparation / study time

 4. Making a claim